MultiSafepay/docs/content/api/transactions/create_refund_pad.md

 To proceed with a refund:

-1. A request should be done to GET - /orders/{id} to obtain the cart items of the order and possible refunded items.
+1. A request should be done to GET - /orders/{id} to obtain the cart items of the order and possible refunded items
 2. Add/remove items in the refund.
 In Klarna, refunds are done adding a "copy" of the item to refund, with negative "unit_price", all others should set negative "quantity".
 3. Please make sure that all data in the items match with the original transaction (except for the quantity/unit_price): In the example, two out of three 'Geometric Candle Holders' were refunded.
 Please note that the exact same 'merchant_item_id', 'tax_table_selector' and 'unit_price' were provided.

-<aside class="warning">Klarna needs negative unit prices, other PAD orders, negative quantities</aside>
+<aside class="warning">Klarna needs negative unit prices, whereas Pay After Delivery orders need negative quantities!!</aside>

 | Parameter                    | Type     | Description                                                                                |
 |------------------------------|----------|--------------------------------------------------------------------------------------------|